amesones-dev/blog/_posts/2023-08-09-CI-intro-build.md

 * You are familiar with gcloud, git,  docker, python.
 * You want to start coding *without any costs* for now.

-## Creating a docker artifact from a specific git repo branch (part 1 of 2)
+## Creating a docker artifact from a specific git repo branch
 ### CI procedures introduction
 In this guide, we will introduce the foundations of [Continuous Integration](https://cloud.google.com/architecture/devops/devops-tech-continuous-integration)